jupyter-book/jupyter-book/docs/content-types/index.md

   markdown cells with MyST Markdown.
 * [MyST markdown notebooks](myst-notebooks).
 These are markdown files (ending in `.md`) that will be *converted to a notebook and executed*.
+* [reStructuredText](restructuredtext).
+These are text files used by the Sphinx documentation engine (which is used by Jupyter Book).
+It is recommended to use MyST Markdown instead.

 ## Rules for all content types